-The Adult Community Education (ACE) program provides government funding to community-based organisations that help people develop foundation skills in language, literacy, numeracy, computing, and personal skills.
+The Adult Community Education (ACE) program provides government funding to community-based organisations that help people develop foundation skills in language, literacy, numeracy, computing and personal skills.

-Community-based learning increases skills and confidence, leading to renewed interest and ability to participate in formal education and training, volunteering or work.
+Community-based learning increases skills and confidence, leading to renewed interest and the ability to participate in formal education and training, volunteering or work.

 It is delivered in easy to access, informal community settings and delivers both accredited and non-accredited training in response to community needs and demand.